vyshak-git/VSD-SoC-Design-Workshop/README.md

 First let us save the layout with a custom name.
 Here we give the name `sky130_vsdinv.mag` <br>
 ![Screenshot from 2024-05-07 13-13-08](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/2e05c24d-a04d-40e6-9f27-75180300edf3)

-We extract this design in the lef format using the command, <br>
+We extract this design in the lef format using the command, `lef write` <br>
-`
-lef write
-`
 ![Screenshot from 2024-05-07 13-13-24](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/6a0d4ddf-0629-4b96-83a0-6ef1cf79d54c)

 There should be a new file called `sky130_vsdinv.lef` now in the directory.
 Let us open it up and see the contents. <br>